asuttles/PLFSizer/README.md

 ## Payload Fairing Sizer

 This is a toy MS Windows program I wrote using the MinGW gcc compiler and MS Windows system libraries to model various payload fairing dimensions on a notebook paper sized drawing for reference.
-As a next step, I intended to enable the "NASTRAN" button on the GUI to create a NASTRAN file for structural analysis.
+The program also generates NASTRAN bulk data for structural analysis.

+This program was written for educational purposes only!

-**The program was never used by NASA in any official capacity.**
+** -> The program was never used by NASA in any official capacity. <- **

-The effort was abandoned in 2012 and I am studying it now as a learning activity.
-I am making it available for review/learning as an exercise in win32 system programming.
+The effort was abandoned in 2012 and I am making it available for review/learning as an exercise in win32 system programming and for integrating c and lua.

 ![PLF Sizer Screenshot](fs.jpg)